Correlation Matrix Interpretation Guide | Pearson r, Direction, and Non-Causal Wording

 What this page helps you do first

-- Turn a correlation matrix into a readable result paragraph
+- Turn a correlation matrix into a readable variable-relationship paragraph

 Why correlation results often become a wall of r values